10 compelling reasons why you should go open source with your business

 Another great thing about open-source software is that it is more adherent to open standards that proprietary software.
-This means that you can collaborate with other business’s computers and users using open-source software much more easily than you would have been able to using proprietary software.
-If you are looking to set up a wide area network for example, open-source software is definitely the way to go.
+This means that you can collaborate with other business’s computers and users using open-source software much more easily than you would have been able to use proprietary software.
+If you are looking to set up a wide area network, for example, open-source software is definitely the way to go.

-More confident auditability
+More confident audibility

 When you go for proprietary closed source software, only have the vendors’ claims to reassure you that the software is adhering to standards and secure.
 In most cases, this can be a giant leap of faith.
 On the other hand, by using open-source software, you can see the code for yourself and rest assured that the software is indeed standards compliant.